Skip to content

 A wheat allergy, like other food allergies is a reaction by the body (immune system) in response to something ingested, inhaled, or touched.
 In some cases, the response is life-threatening.
 Allergic reactions usually present within moments to four hours after initial contact.

-One of the key differences in the two is the long-term damage done by Celiac Disease.
-Usually with a food allergy, the response is immediate and the long-term effects from a particular reaction are little to none.
+One of the key differences in a wheat allergy versus Celiac is the long-term damage done to your intestines by Celiac Disease.
+Usually with a food allergy, the response is immediate (or happens within four hours) and the long-term effects from a particular reaction are little to none.
 However, with Celiac Disease, each time gluten is ingested, the villi in the intestines are damaged.
-Additionally, there’s a long list of other conditions that can be directly linked to eating gluten and living with Celiac Disease.
-Many people will also have the issue of a domino health effect when managing Celiac Disease if gluten is not avoided.
+This damage can lead to many more health complications.

 With a food allergy, the response is generally obvious, leading to a quick diagnosis and avoidance of the food(s) a person can not have.
 Celiac Disease is generally harder to diagnose as you can present with so many different symptoms.